 There is a logic behind the colours and shapes used for each note in all the diagrams in this book.
-The colours and shapes were developed by Mike George and are an ingenious way of representing the inner working of music in graphical form which will become apparent later.
+The colours and shapes were developed by Mike George and are an ingenious way of representing the inner working of music in graphical form which will become apparent later in the book.